definitely-not-a-furry/python-based_video-converter/README.md

-# python_based-mp4-converter
+# mp4 converter

+Description
+---

-A converter made using python based on ffmpeg that can convert any video file to .mp4 (mpeg)
+A converter made using python based on ffmpeg to convert any video file to .mp4 (mpeg)

-Pyinstaller was used to compile the application

 Requirements
 ---